TMD20/PT-Muxer/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # **How to Install/Get Started**
-Note I have not had time to test this on windows.
-Wine is part of the code, but that is just to run windows software on linux.

-This should run fine on windows with minor changes, but It will require some tecnical know how.
-If you need help I can provide some support until I have time to refactor all the changes required for windows

-## Required
-  * python modules via requirements.txt
-  * Linux
-  * mono
+Instructions are provided for Linux and Windows

+However windows is not fully supported at the moment.
+Modification to the code are required to get it to work on that platform

 ## Install
 ### Linux:
+#### Required
+  * python
+  * mono

 python3 -m pip install --user virtualenv python3 -m venv env source env/bin/activate